Output Quality

 “Every output seems to need substantial editing.”

-That’s an input problem.
-Revisit Chapter 9.
+That’s an input problem, not an editing problem.
 Something is missing from your input—context, examples, constraints, or clarity.
-Quality outputs require quality inputs consistently.

 “Different reviewers have different standards.”

 Document your criteria explicitly.
-What specifically makes an output acceptable?
 Teams need shared standards, not individual judgment calls.
 Write down the checklist.

 “This all seems like a lot of overhead.”